liangcheng-yu/hyperlight/docs/benchmarking-hyperlight.md

 ## When Benchmarks are ran

 1. Every time a branch gets a push
-    - Compares the current branch benchmarking results to the "latest" release (which is the most recent push to "dev" branch).
+    - Compares the current branch benchmarking results to the "dev-latest" release (which is the most recent push to "dev" branch).
 This is done as part of `dep_rust.yml`, which is invoked by `ValidatePullRequest.yml`.
 These benchmarks are for the developer to compare their branch to dev, and the results can only be seen in the GitHub action logs, and nothing is saved.

     ```
     sandboxes/create_sandbox